 We will chart the course of where we want to go in Central Park for your portraits, but we will also seek out little known locations along the way!
 This will ensure that your wedding day pictures don't look like everyone else's!

-On our way back to the Loeb Boathouse to take a few more family portraits, I found this wonderful walkway and bridge.
+On our way back to the Loeb Boathouse to take a few more family portraits, I found this wonderful walkway and bridge (seen all the way at the top of this page).

 I loved the light under the bridge, and also on either side of it.
 I also loved how the horizontal steps contrasted nicely with the curved dome of the roof.